ryanatkn/gro/src/docs/deploy.md

 # gro/deploy

-For now, Gro's `gro deploy` task only supports static deployments to [GitHub pages](https://pages.github.com/).
+For now, Gro's `gro deploy` task supports only static deployments to [GitHub pages](https://pages.github.com/).
-Eventually we want to expand builtin support, including servers and other static clouds, but for now you may need to implement `src/deploy.task.ts` yourself.
+Eventually we want to expand builtin support, including servers and other static clouds, but for now you need to implement `src/deploy.task.ts` yourself outside of GitHub pages.

 ```bash
 gro deploy # prepares dist/